Menu

 FREE AND FUN ACTIVITIES ON THE SUNSHINE COAST

-There are lots of free and fun things to do on the Sunshine Coast, and the good news is that these are not just outdoor activities.
+There are lots of fantastic things to do on the Sunshine Coast that are free, and the good news is that these are not just outdoor activities.
 Though a lot are, let’s just be upfront.

 1. VISIT A MARKET

 I love strolling around markets, preferably those that sell yummy food (fresh and prepared) and not just random junk.
-I’ve picked up some of the best pickles, jams and biscuits at markets over the years.
+I’ve picked up some of the best pickles, jams and biscuits at markets across the country over the years.

-So, you could visit Eumundi Market, arguably the Sunshine Coast’s most famous, for a bit of both (random weird stuff, some great craft and artists’ work, and lots of food).
+So, here are some suggestions: You could visit Eumundi Market, arguably the Sunshine Coast’s most famous market, for a bit of both (random weird stuff, some great craft and artists’ work, lots of food, and usually some indie music).

 Eumundi Market

-Or try Cotton Tree Market for an abundance of knick-knacks and a little bit of food.
-This is where I go to buy local soap bars. 😀
+Or try Cotton Tree Market for an abundance of knick-knacks, a little bit of food and a beachy vibe.
+This is where I go to buy local soap bars. 😀 Or try the Twilight Market in Cotton Tree Park on the first Friday of the month.

-If a farmers market is more your thing, I really like the Kawana Farmers Market.
+If a farmers market is more your thing, I really like the Kawana Farmers Market at Lake Kawana.
 It’s got a great locals feel.
 The one at Fisherman’s Road in Maroochydore isn’t half bad either but gets very busy and there can be a lot of rusty junk there, too.
-I’ve also heard good things about the Noosa Farmers Market but have never been myself.
+I’ve also heard good things about the Noosa Farmers Market but have never made it there myself (yet).

 2. STROLL THROUGH A BOTANIC GARDEN

-There’s not just one botanical garden on the Sunshine Coast, no, we have three.
-Two of them are free and fun while the Maleny Botanical Garden is private and thus fee attached.
+There’s not just one botanical garden on the Sunshine Coast, no, we have four.
+Three of them are free and fun while the Maleny Botanical Garden is private and thus money-attached.

 • Maroochy Bushland Botanic Gardens, Tanawha: Quiet and a great spot if you want more of a bushland experience.
 Has BBQs and a fun kids walk.